Tyler Lockett Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Matchup vs. Detroit

-- In his one matchup against the Lions, Lockett's 34 receiving yards total is 38.5 less than his over/under for Sunday's game (72.5).
+- Lockett had 34 receiving yards in one career matchup against the Lions, 38.5 fewer than his receiving yards prop bet over/under for Sunday's game (72.5).

 - Note: Lockett's stats vs. Lions date back to 2016.